Stagecoach Group: 1990s

+2000s

+In late 2000, Stagecoach UK's bus operations were rationalised into twelve subsidiary companies managed from the group's Perth headquarters.
+The group was also rebranded in December 2000, with a new 'beachball' logo designed by Edinburgh design house McKinstrie Wilde Millhouse and a new fleet livery designed by Ray Stenning's Best Impressions design company for the group's buses.
+The new livery for regional operations consisted of 'swoops' on a grey base that retained the previous livery's red, orange, blue and white colours, while Stagecoach London buses maintained base red with blue and orange 'swoops' to the rear of the bus.
+A blue-based standard interior for new buses was also introduced, with the first UK buses featuring the group's new identity entering service in January 2001.

 On 21 November 2005, Stagecoach announced the sale of its New Zealand operations to Infratil.
-On 14 December 2005 Stagecoach purchased Barnsley based Traction Group (Yorkshire Traction) for £26 million, and also assume Traction's £11 million debt.
+On 14 December 2005, Stagecoach purchased Barnsley based Traction Group (Yorkshire Traction) for £26 million, and also assume Traction's £11 million debt.
 Traction operated 840 buses in South and West Yorkshire (Yorkshire Traction, Barnsley & District, Yorkshire Terrier), Lincolnshire (RoadCar) and Angus (Strathtay Scottish).
 Traction was the largest remaining privately owned independent bus operator in the UK.

 Following the sale of its London bus operations to Macquarie Bank in 2006, Stagecoach UK Bus concentrated on the bus market outside the UK capital, focusing on organic growth and exploring acquisition options.
 In September 2005, following competition with its Megabus coach operation, Stagecoach launched a joint venture with Scottish Citylink coaches.
-After a competition enquiry, in October 2006 Stagecoach was instructed to sell some of the Scottish coach services.
-Stagecoach were also active in the rail industry, having a 49% stake in Virgin Rail Group.
-In 2007 the group were successful in their bid for the new East Midlands franchise which had been created by amalgamating the previous Midland Mainline franchise with the eastern part of the former Central Trains franchise.
+During October 2006, a competition enquiry instructed Stagecoach to sell some of its Scottish coach services.
+Stagecoach was also active in the passenger rail market, having a 49% stake in Virgin Rail Group.
+During 2007, the group were successful in their bid for the new East Midlands franchise, which had been created by amalgamating the previous Midland Mainline franchise with the eastern part of the former Central Trains franchise.

-In July 2007, Stagecoach commenced operating the Manchester Metrolink tram network.
-In January 2009, Stagecoach bought Preston Bus, a former rival in the Lancashire area.
-In November 2009 the Competition Commission ordered Stagecoach to sell Preston Bus after it had adversely affected competition in the area.
+During July 2007, Stagecoach commenced operating the Manchester Metrolink tram network.
+In January 2009, Stagecoach purchased Preston Bus, a former rival in the Lancashire area.
+In November 2009, the Competition Commission intervened, ordering Stagecoach to sell Preston Bus after it had adversely affected competition in the area.